falentio/meowvie/README.md

 ## Performance

-No benchmark was done, but I was tested it with 30 concurrent queries on 256 MB ram, and so far so good, the slowest response time is arround `500ms`
+No benchmark was done, but it was tested with 30 concurrent queries on 256 MB ram, and so far so good, the slowest response time is arround `500ms`

 ```